awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-fms-notificationchannel.md

 # AWS::FMS::NotificationChannel<a name="aws-resource-fms-notificationchannel"></a>

-Designates the IAM role and Amazon Simple Notification Service \(SNS\) topic that AWS Firewall Manager uses to record SNS logs\.
+Designates the IAM role and Amazon Simple Notification Service \(SNS\) topic to use to record SNS logs\.

-To perform this action outside of the console, you must configure the SNS topic to allow the Firewall Manager role `AWSServiceRoleForFMS` to publish SNS logs\.
-For more information, see [Firewall Manager required permissions for API actions](https://docs.aws.amazon.com/waf/latest/developerguide/fms-api-permissions-ref.html) in the *AWS Firewall Manager Developer Guide*\.
+To perform this action outside of the console, you must configure the SNS topic to allow the role `AWSServiceRoleForFMS` to publish SNS logs\.
+For more information, see [Firewall Manager required permissions for API actions](https://docs.aws.amazon.com/waf/latest/developerguide/fms-api-permissions-ref.html) in the * AWS Firewall Manager Developer Guide*\.

 ## Syntax<a name="aws-resource-fms-notificationchannel-syntax"></a>